Willba247/nectar-app/nectar-app/README.md

 - Better to keep it simple - one way or the other unless their is significant demand for both methods

 **TODO**
-[ ] Format ticket email: time and date is f'd
 [ ] Venue name not being passed correctly to stripe
 [ ] Remove description
 [ ] Add socials